Should I ask my doctor for a CA 125 blood test to check for ovarian cancer?

-The cancer antigen 125 (CA 125) blood test isn't recommended for women with an average risk of ovarian cancer.
+The cancer antigen 125 (CA 125) blood test generally isn't recommended if you have an average risk of ovarian cancer.

-Many other conditions also can cause an elevated CA 125 level, including:
+Many other conditions can raise your CA 125 level, including:

 - Liver cirrhosis

 - Uterine fibroids

 For these reasons, health care providers don't recommend CA 125 testing in those with an average risk of ovarian cancer.

 Providers sometimes recommend CA 125 testing if you have a high risk of ovarian cancer.
 But not all providers agree on this advice.
 Your risk might be high if the genes that increase the risk of breast and ovarian cancers run in your family.
 These genes include BRCA1 and BRCA2.